What to expect

 In the event I am unable to keep an appointment I will give you as much notice as I can, and I will not expect payment of my fee.

-We will inform each other well in advance of any upcoming holidays that we have.
+I will also inform you well in advance of any upcoming holidays that I have.

 Contact between sessions

 Between sessions I will only be contactable about cancellations, rearranging appointments and payments.
 If you were to contact me to discuss other matters related to your therapy we will talk about them at our next appointment.

 Counselling and psychotherapy are confidential and your information will remain anonymous.
 However, there are exceptions.
 I would need to breach confidentiality:

 If a child or vulnerable adult is being abused;

 If you or others are at risk of serious harm;

 If you inform me of a planned act of terrorism or serious crime;